Brian Eno: Generative music

 Eno gives the example of wind chimes.
 He says that these systems and the creation of them have been a focus of his since he was a student: "I got interested in the idea of music that could make itself, in a sense, in the mid 1960s really, when I first heard composers like Terry Riley, and when I first started playing with tape recorders."

 Initially Eno began to experiment with tape loops to create generative music systems.
 With the advent of CDs he developed systems to make music of indeterminate duration using several discs of material that he'd specifically recorded so that they would work together musically when driven by random playback.

 In 1995, he began working with the company Intermorphic to create generative music through utilising programmed algorithms.
 The collaboration with Intermorphic led Eno to release Generative Music 1 - which requires Intermorphic's Koan Player software for PC.
 The Koan software made it possible for generative music to be experienced in the domestic environment for the first time.

 Generative Music 1

 In 1996, Eno collaborated in developing the SSEYO Koan generative music software system (by Pete Cole and Tim Cole of Intermorphic) that he used in composing Generative Music 1—only playable on the Koan generative music system.
-Further music releases using Koan software include: Wander (2001) and Dark Symphony (2007)—both include works by Eno, and those of other artists (including SSEYO's Tim Cole).
+Further music releases using Koan software include: Wander (2001) and Dark Symphony (2007).